symbiotejs/symbiote.js/core/README.md

 Implements data layer for local component context and the top level context both.
 The state management approach is based on simple well known pub/sub pattern.

 ### TypedState.js
-Wrapper for State with a runtime type checking.
+Wrapper for the `State` with a runtime type checking.

 ### TypedColection.js
 Normalized typed collection for dedicated data entities.